SOMHOLUK/vpc-network-bastion/README.md

 ### Step 5

-### Created a PublicRouteTable and a PrivateRouteTable
+### Created separate route tables to manage traffic routing for public and private subnets in the VPC

 <br>